vadzimk/oci-infrastructure/README.md

 ## Input Variables
-**To create this infrasturcture `terraform.tfvars` file must be present in the root module  with the following secrets:**
+**To create this infrastructure `terraform.tfvars` file must be present in the root module  with the following secrets:**

 The authentication block can be generated from: